Hello in German: 25 Common German Greetings with Audio

 When used in that context, Alles klar is basically the same as saying, “What’s up?” or “All good?” in English.

-As a greeting, you can say a simple Na! or be a little more inquisitive and ask Na, wie geht’s? (“Hey, how are you?”) or Na, wie läuft’s? (“Hey, how’s it going?”).
+To be a little more inquisitive, you can say Na, wie geht’s?
+(Hey, how are you?) or Na, wie läuft’s?
+(Hey, how’s it going?).
 And, conveniently enough, you can respond to these inquiries with, you guessed it: Na!
 (I’m good!)

 Regional Variations of Hello in German